-Management assesses the fair value of the Company's financial derivatives in accordance with the accounting policy stated in Note 4 to the consolidated financial statements.
+Management assesses the fair value of the Company's financial derivatives in accordance with the accounting policy stated in Note 5 to the unaudited interim condensed consolidated financial statements.
 Fair values of warrants have been measured using the Black-Scholes model, considering the terms and conditions upon which the warrants are granted.
 These calculations require the use of estimates and assumptions.
 Changes in assumptions concerning volatilities, interest rates and expected life could have significant impact on the fair valuation attributed to the Company's financial derivatives.
 When these assumptions change or become known in the future, such differences will impact asset and liability carrying values in the period in which they change or become known.